songair/songair.github.io/_posts/2021-12-04-string-operations-in-bash.md

 * How to declare a variable?
 * How to remove a substring using shell parameter expansion?
+* How to determine string value using regular expressions in if-statement?
 * Some specific concepts to dig deeper
 * How to go further from this article